 User satisfaction is measured via download statistics for publications, hits on the short-term business statistics website and with ad hoc user surveys.
 Special attention (e.g. as regards updates) is given to the most frequently visited pages.

-Short-term statistics are also subject to rolling reviews which assess quality of the data and the data production process.
+Short-term business statistics are also subject to rolling reviews, which assess quality of the data and the data production process.

 12.3.
 Completeness

-According to the STS regulation, the smaller countries have simplified requirements and therefore the detailed European aggregates are based on the data of the big and the medium sized countries.
+According to the EBS Regulation, the smaller countries have simplified requirements and therefore the detailed European aggregates are based on the data of the large and medium-sized countries.

 13.1.
 Accuracy - overall

 The accuracy is tackled at national and community levels, by eliminating as much as possible non-sampling errors, by calculating sampling errors and studying and analysing revisions.
-The available information at country level is summarized in the reports PEEIs in focus and in national reference metadata.
+The available information at country level is summarized in the reports PEEIs in focus (until 2011) and in the national reference metadata.

 The countries must transmit their data to Eurostat by the following deadlines after the end of the reference period: